Android 12L deep dive: Documenting every change in Android’s update for larger screens

 PMLite”, is set to true by default in AOSP.
 The power menu is no longer shown by default when the user performs a long-press gesture on the device’s power button; rather, the component set as the default Assistant service is launched when the user long presses the power button.
 This behavior can be overridden, however.
 Device makers can also choose whether to surface the setting to change the long press on power button behavior.

 Settings is one of the key system applications updated to support a two pane layout.
-Currently, this interface is gated by a feature flag called
+This interface is enabled by default for large screen devices.

 Google made multiple UI changes to the recents overview in Android 12L to accommodate large screen devices.
 First, the preview card for the app currently in use is much larger.
 Second, the “split” button to launch the app in split-screen mode is now prominently displayed rather than tucked away behind the context menu that appears when long-pressing the app’s icon.
 Third, the preview cards for all the previously used apps have been made much smaller to fit within two rows.
 These UI changes make Android’s multitasking system more discoverable and make switching between recent tasks easier.
 Coupled with the new taskbar feature, it’s clear that multitasking is a key focus for Google in Android 12L.